grantcolley/dotnetwhat/README.md

 ### Atomicity of Variables, Volatility and Interlocking

+##### Atomic
 Atomic simply means a read from memory, or a write to memory will be done in one single step.
-So, when you assign a variable, the assignment happens in a single step, and likewise with reading a variable.
+So, when you assign a variable, the assignment happens in a single step, and likewise with reading a variable i.e. assigning only half a variable value in one step is not atomic, and likewise with reading only half a variable.

 >  [!Note]
 >